composablesys/collabs/docs/src/walkthrough.md

 - In Step 2, instead of register a `CCounter`, register whatever `Collab`s you need to represent your app's entire collaborative state.
 Guide pages: [Built-in Collabs](./guide/built_in_collabs.html), [Data Modeling](./guide/data_modeling.html).
 - In Step 3, update your display in response to events, so that it always reflects the current collaborative state.
 Guide page: [Events](./advanced/events.html).
 - In Step 4, convert user inputs onto operations on your `Collab`s.
-- In Step 5, display the loaded state, i.e., update your display to reflect your `Collab`s' current states.

 For more info, continue following the guide with [Built-in Collabs](./guide/built_in_collabs.html), or learn by example from our [demos](https://github.com/composablesys/collabs/tree/master/demos).